 - Kristin Kopera ‘17

-- is pursuing her master’s degree at Wright State University.
+- has completed her master’s degree at Wright State University.

 - is pursuing his master’s degree at Iowa State University.